magnussolidus/PTO-Helper/README.md

 ## Why?

 Some companies use a fixed amount of hours to calculate your PTO, while your monthly working hours may vary.
-This variation happens due to the number of business days changing each month, while your income has a fixed monthly value.
+This variation happens due to the number of business days changing each month, while your income is fixed.

 > Example:
 >